 7. When the potatoes are cool enough to handle, remove the skin from them, and add them to the skillet with the onions.
 Then, use a fork to mash them up until they are pretty smooth.

 8. Add the onion powder, caraway seed (if using), and salt to the skillet.
 Using a spatula, mix it all together.
-Taste the filling.
+Taste the potato and onion filling.
 Adjust seasonings, if needed (more salt? more onion powder?).

 9. When the dough is done resting and the filling tastes just right to you, it’s time to put a large pot of water on the stove.
 Then, cover it with a lid, and put it over HIGH heat to bring it to boil.